dacrab/craftops/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-The Minecraft Mod Manager has been completely revamped with beautiful documentation, streamlined features, and professional-grade CI/CD.
+The CraftOps has been completely revamped with beautiful documentation, streamlined features, and professional-grade CI/CD.
 This summary covers all the improvements and current capabilities.

 ---